National Non-Fiction November

 • Don’t forget that non-fiction authors also do author visits and workshops.
 Authors Aloud and Authors Abroad both have non-fiction authors on their books and can help arrange a visit that fits your needs.

-• Looking to explore the role of non-fiction in the primary classroom in more depth?
-Just Imagine and CLPE offer CPD courses that examine the specific reading and writing skills required by non-fiction and provide practical approaches for teaching non-fiction in the primary classroom.
+• Just Imagine and CLPE offer CPD courses that examine the specific reading and writing skills required by non-fiction and provide practical approaches for teaching non-fiction in the primary classroom.

 Visit the resource